Looking to get involved? Join us!

 National Junior Honor Society (Active)

 The purpose of the National Junior Honor Society shall be to create enthusiasm for scholarship, to stimulate a desire to render service, to promote leadership, to develop character, and to encourage good citizenship in students.
+This is a service club.

-Students that are eligible are in 7th or 8th Grade and have a grade point average of 3.8 or above in the 1st trimester of the current school year.
+Students that are eligible and invited to be in NJHS are in 7th or 8th Grade and have a grade point average of 3.8 or above in the 1st trimester of the current school year.
 Students must also maintain a 3.5 cumulative grade point average to remain as a member in “good standing.”
 Application does not guarantee acceptance into the society.
 The applications will be reviewed by a faculty council which does not include the NJHS advisor.
 After the first trimester grades have been posted, the application will be available on the NJHS website.
 Once accepted, there will be an induction ceremony in January.

 Sponsor: Mrs. Amy Guanci email@example.com